A buff belly, a sizzling six-pack. You're here because you want abdominals that rock, and if you're like the rest of us, you want them now.

-OK, there's no such thing as instant abs, but with the dynamic duo of a healthy diet and a spare tire-smoking workout, how does four weeks to a better belly sound to you?
+OK, there's no such thing as instant abs.
+But with the dynamic duo of a healthy diet and a spare tire-smoking workout, how does 4 weeks to a better belly sound to you?

 Abs in 4 Weeks?
 Is That Even Possible?

-Can you really get better abs in just one month?
+Can you really get better abs in just 1 month?
 If you mean a stomach that's tighter, more toned, and slimmer -- yes you can.

 Fire up the following workout and cut some calories and you can reasonably lose a couple pounds a week, say the pros.
-In four weeks, that's a possible eight pounds, and "eight pounds of flab covers a lot of area," says Paul Frediani, ACSM, certified fitness coach, and co-author of Boot Camp Workout.
-Burn off eight pounds and "you will definitely be able to see and feel it."
+In 4 weeks, that's a possible 8 pounds, and "8 pounds of flab covers a lot of area," says Paul Frediani, ACSM, certified fitness coach, and co-author of Boot Camp Workout.
+Burn off 8 pounds, and "you will definitely be able to see and feel it."

 But be smart.
 Before you can blaze through a few sets of these belly-busters you'll need to build up to it.
 And to do that, think about putting ab exercises at the front of your workout.